nus-cs2113-AY2223S2/ip/docs/README.md

 # 🎧 Onandon project template

 This is the Onandon chatbot project page for the AY2223S2-CS2113, NUS.
-To see the code, [click here](https://github.com/0nandon/ip) for github repository link.
+To see the code, [click here](https://github.com/0nandon/ip) for the github repository link.

 ## 🧐 How to use chatbot?